 As can be seen, several states and municipalities have successfully implemented substantive forms of pension reform in the last 20 years.
 While the nature of any particular state's or city's pension challenge and political environment for reform can vary, the experiences of these states and cities can serve as a useful guide to policymakers across the country.
 Most of the examples highlighted illustrate strong pension reform efforts, but lessons can even be gleaned from weak pension reform measures like PEPRA.
-Reoccurring themes among states and cities that are able to pass pension reform include the necessity of a strong and credible pension reform champion, good data, emphasis on the fiscal importance of pension reform, anticipation of legal roadblocks, continued diligence in maintaining pension systems even after substantive reform, and more reform than simply implementing a DC system.
+Reoccurring themes among states and cities that are able to pass pension reform include the necessity of a strong and credible pension reform, anticipation of legal roadblocks, continued diligence in maintaining pension systems even after substantive reform, and more reform than simply implementing a DC system.